How Do I Find Information for My Studies?

 The majority of the Library's resources are searchable in Summon, the library's search engine.
 Summon is available wherever you are, whether on- or off-campus.

 Help guides and resources

-The Library and IT Training run occasional workshops for students on using the library and IT services for research and assignments.
+The Library and Digital Skills Training run occasional workshops for students on using the library and IT services for research and assignments.
 Find out about available training and dates at the links below.

-- IT training for students: regular workshops and one-to-one support on using Word, Excel, SPSS, and more
+- Digital Skills training for students: regular workshops and one-to-one support on using Word, Excel, SPSS, and more

 - HudStudy: software and training to help you learn.
 Including mind-mapping, accessibility software and features, and advice on managing your files

 - Library Live: online training in research and digital skills.

 If you need help finding information for your assignments, using Summon or other databases, or APA 7th referencing, please book an appointment with a librarian using the online booking form.

 You may also find the following online guides useful.

 - Dissertation Survival Guide: online guidance to help with all stages of planning, researching and writing your dissertation